-Forstner Brewery has a picturesque outdoor seating area as well as a cosy indoor area.
-Forstner is open to the public on Thursday and Friday evenings from 5-11pm.
-It is only a 5km cycle down the cycle path to Graz so it is easy to get there and away in the summer.
+Forstner Brewery has a picturesque outdoor seating area as well as a cozy indoor area.
+Forstner is open to the public on Thursday and Friday evenings from 5-11 pm.

 18. Beef Bar

 Where do I begin?
-I absolutely loved this place!
+I absolutely loved this place.
 The Beef Bar has an unplugged kitchen.
-This means it cooks based on a wood burning table stove or one of several Big Green Egg barbeques.
+This means it cooks based on a wood-burning table stove or one of several Big Green Egg barbeques.

-Let’s get onto the food!
-Wow!
+Let’s get onto the food – Wow!
 The menu isn’t long at the Beef Bar but that is quite good news as you would not want to miss any of the things that I ate on my visit.

 Next up was delicious beef tartare and an amazing (and thankfully in smaller serves) cheeseburger.
 However, the main highlight of the Beef Bar is salted beef.
 240 hours in Brine and 24 hours in the Big Green Egg.
 Plus some kind of secret recipe.

 The town of Frohnleiten itself is also quite lovely with lots of garden terraces and lovely houses along the River Mur.

 19. Deutschfeistritz Scythe Forge Museum

 The tour of the Deutschfeistritz Scythe Forge Museum lasts for one hour and allows you to experience the industrial history of Austria and the Styria region.
-Once those water wheels get going it is impressive stuff!
+Once those water wheels get going it is impressive stuff.

 20. Limestone Cave Lurgrotte Peggau

-Limestone Cave Lurgrotte Peggau is the largest cave in Austria and is rather stunning!
+Limestone Cave Lurgrotte Peggau is the largest cave in Austria and is rather stunning.
 The cave is owned by a family rather than the government and began to make parts open to the public from 1912.

-Start your trip with some local soup to warm you up and meet some of the friendly and amusing family who own the caves!
+Start your trip with some local soup to warm you up and meet some of the friendly and amusing family who own the caves.
 Then it is a stroll down to the opening of the limestone caves.